 The limits on directors and officers policies vary significantly.
 Each policy has a per-occurrence limit and an aggregate limit:

 Policies with lower limits will cost less.
 You can also save money by paying a higher deductible.
 However, high deductible options may cost more in the long run.

-Pay your annual premium up front.
 When you purchase a policy, you can pay your premium in either monthly or annual installments.
 The annual premium often costs less than paying month by month.

 Liability claims can be a threat to your tech business.
 If you’re accused of injuring someone, damaging property, or causing other harm it could easily turn into a costly lawsuit.
 That’s why it's important to have the right insurance protection in place to cover a range of potential liability risks.

-View our small business insurance cost overview or find out how much you can expect to pay for common types of business insurance.
+Insurance premiums vary based on the policies a business buys.
+View our small business insurance cost overview or find out the average costs for other common types of business insurance.